-Obesity remains one of the few diseases that pet owners can influence, but it’s a journey that can take many months.
+Obesity remains one of the few diseases that companion animal owners can influence, but it’s a journey that can take many months.
 Maintaining weight loss requires vigilance.

-Switching a pet to a prescription diet that promotes weight loss remains one of the best and easiest ways to help a pet lose weight.
-Although many commercial foods are advertised as weight reduction or light diets, these products often are not as effective as prescription diets in promoting weight loss.
-The downside is prescription diets require a veterinarian’s recommendation and almost always more expensive then diets purchased in most pet food stores.
+Switching a dog or cat to a prescription diet that promotes weight loss remains one of the best and easiest ways to help a companion animal lose weight.
+Although many commercial foods are advertised as weight-reduction or light diets, these products often are not as effective as prescription diets in promoting weight loss.
+The downside is prescription diets require a veterinarian’s recommendation and are almost always more expensive than diets purchased in most companion animal food stores.

 One study conducted with dog owners in the United Kingdom compared prescription-diet fed exclusively and a regular commercial diet plus treats.
 The researchers found that costs were roughly similar when they looked at the average spent.
 However, there was a wide range in costs per dog, with some food costs much lower than prescription diet and some food costs much higher.
 This study’s finding is important because it demonstrated that at least in some cases, feeding the prescription diet was less expensive than commercial food.

 - Using food puzzles for feeding – they slow consumption while providing stimulation.

 - Thoughtful timing of spaying and neutering

 - Using a consistent measuring device (measuring cup or scale) to determine portions.

 - Avoiding high-calorie, especially high-fat treats, even in small amounts